michaelxliao/csc362-proj-Fall23-ambiguous-declaration/Tables_and_Fields_and_PKs/Tables.md

 - Authors
     - Validation
     - Stores information on an author

 - Genres
     - Validation
     - Stores information about media genre

 - Demographics
+    - Validation
     - Stores groups of people that would be interested in stored media

 - Languages
+    -Validation
     - Stores languages used in media stored by library

 - Media-Demographics
     - Linking
     - This is for highlighting which books are popular or written for certain demographics.

 - Media-Authors
+    - Linking
+    - This is for showing all the possible authors that could've worked on a piece of media

 - Media-Genres
+    - Linking
+    - This is for showing all of the genres a piece of media falls under

 - Media
     - Linking(? i think this would be a data table)
     - This is for storing information about each book in the system such as type, ownership status, names, etc.

 - Books
     - subset table of media

 - Films
     - subset table of media